At a Glance

 The Center for Global Initiatives is not bound by these estimates and is often unable to award the full amount of funds requested.

-Reviewers assign points to each application based on the following rubric:
+Reviewers assess each application based on the following rubric:

-- Is there a clear need for the applicant to receive this award at this point in the applicant’s studies?
+- Is there a clear need for the student to receive this award at this point in the applicant’s studies?

-- With this award, will the student make significant progress toward completing a dissertation proposal and a subsequent dissertation?
+- With this award, will the student make significant progress toward completing a dissertation proposal?

-- Does the proposal clearly present an important research question and explain the theoretical and/or policy relevance of the work?
+- Does the application clearly present an important research question and explain the theoretical and/or policy relevance of the work?

 - Is the research method and plan adequate and appropriate to achieve the student’s expected goals?